etssu/small-python-projects/README.md

-# small quiz game
+# Small Python Projects
-desided to finally start working on different (mini)projects.
+Desided to finally start working on different (mini)projects.
+Was following Tech with Tim video.

 So here it is.
-10 questions about capitals of different countries :)
+Will update this file as often as I can and then will start working on some other stuff :)